 Our final song on this nine track masterpiece is It's Gonna Get Better.
 With its synth-driven backing, you might feel you're in for something a little sinister, but the song couldn't be further from that.
 It's a groovy number, featuring a higher Collins vocal, and that fusion of prog and pop again; amongst the commercial sounding verse structures are some rather progressive interludes over the song's five minute duration.

 Genesis really is one of the best albums from the band of the same name.
 That mix of progressive magic combined with more commercial and art-rock influences make for an album full of standouts.
 This different musical direction would open Genesis up to the masses cement them as one of rock's greatest ever bands.

-As always, if you want to pick up a copy, you can do so via our Amazon link here: https://amzn.to/39ieW5r
+If you want to pick up a copy, I’ll leave an Amazon link here: https://amzn.to/3f4RkCT